-The Bailiwick of Guernsey, which includes Sark, Alderney and Herm, offer quiet beaches where you can build sandcastles, sit in the sun with the sand between your toes, enjoy Guernsey ice creams from one of the many seaside cafes, explore rock pools and take a refreshing dip in the cool coastal waters.
+The Bailiwick of Guernsey, which includes Sark, Alderney and Herm, features sandy beaches lapped by crystal clear waters, perfect for building sandcastles, sitting back in the sun whilst the sand runs between your toes, and perhaps treating yourself to a delicious ice cream from a seaside cafe.
+Children will find ample rock pools to explore while the cool coastal waters are just the place for a refreshing dip.
 Guernsey beaches are amongst the cleanest in the British Isles and regularly win awards.

-There are 27 beaches in Guernsey, ranging from the sheltered south coast coves to the wide expanses of white sand in the north.
+The Islands of Guernsey have 40 beaches to visit, ranging from the sheltered south coast coves to the wide expanses of white sand in the north.
 Sark, Herm and Alderney are also great for beach holidays with stunning stretches of beautiful white sandy beaches.